 Trust me, even if it’s your first time, you can conveniently use the Canon camera for videography once you get the basics.
 So, check the step-by-step procedure below and surprise everyone with your amazing videography skills.

 Step 1: Switch On the Video Mode

-In the very beginning, switch the Canon camera to the video mode.
+In the very beginning, switch the Canon camera to video mode.

-- For this purpose the user have to press the Live View button.
-In some models it is placed just beside the start/stop button where other models feature it on the left dial at the top.
+- For this purpose the user has to press the Live View button.
+In some models, it is placed just beside the start/stop button whereas other models feature it on the left dial at the top.

 - Now he can preview the looks of the footage through the LCD screen at the rear panel.